-Palliative care is an approach that focuses on relieving symptoms identified by you and your family.
-This type of "whole person" care focuses on maintaining and improving your quality of life.
-The palliative care team works with you and your family to prevent and relieve symptoms such as pain and anxiety, as well as support your emotional and spiritual concerns.
+Palliative care is an active treatment approach that focuses on relieving symptoms that you, your family or caregivers find troubling.
+Palliative care focuses on the whole person, including your body, mind, spirit and community, to improve your quality of life.
+The palliative care team works with you and your family to manage physical symptoms or treatment side effects, support your emotional and spiritual needs, and help with practical concerns.